mgcha85/gene_and_mirna/index.md

 ## Point2.d. overall of the miRNAs with at least one type of supporting evidence

-c1, c2, ... and c8 have not many common genes with consistent genes (M), so I chose h, which has many common genes, for this comparison.

-[This table](https://drive.google.com/file/d/1CEfCuN7WmJMj7wC6TeiKeILO1TNa9o9A/view?usp=sharing) is the summary for how many miRNAs, we have either significant GO or significant GSEA.
+[This table](https://drive.google.com/file/d/1CEfCuN7WmJMj7wC6TeiKeILO1TNa9o9A/view?usp=sharing) is the summary for how many miRNAs, we have either significant GO or significant GSEA in h type.
 255 miRNAs are significant in both GO and GSEA out of 257 (significant (both)).
 The table also include a miRNA has how many target genes from targetScan (#genes(ts)) or mirTarbase (#genes(mi)).